 Why is it important to recover precious metals?

 However, with the right technology, this waste could become a sustainable source of precious metals.
-Such a solution requires selectivity towards the precious.
+Such a solution requires selectivity towards the precious. .
 It's true that there is often silver, platinum, palladium and gold in our damaged or outdated electronics, not to mention plastic, glass and other materials that have some scrap value.

 The main reason is that precious metals conduct electricity much better than alloys.
 They also have properties such as corrosion resistance and hardness that are important in electronic devices.

 Precious metals

 such as silver and palladium are used in many industries.
 For example, silver is used in nanomedicine and electronics, and palladium is important as a catalyst.

 Demand for these metals increases as natural resources are depleted, so recovering them from waste is an ideal solution.
 Recycling metals also reduces pollution, since silver and palladium ions are toxic to living organisms.
 The precious metal electronic waste recovery market consists of sales of precious metal waste recovery by entities (organizations, individual traders and associations) that recover precious metals from electrical or electronic devices.
 Precious metals such as gold, copper, silver, platinum and others are widely used in electronic applications in mobile phone PCBs, computer motherboards and connectors, due to their high conductivity, low ampere current carrying, high sensitivity and corrosion resistance.
-These precious metals are reprocessed and reused.

-Nitrogen in the form of NH4Cl was successfully recovered from the PL, which was significantly influenced by the initial pH.
-CRT monitors contain hazardous materials and must be processed by a specialist to safely recover recyclable metals (such as lead extraction from leaded glass).
-The ammonia leaching process was often used to separate precious metals from rare earths during their recovery through hydrometallurgy, resulting in the generation of nitrogen-rich leachates.
+The team used a cellulose adsorbent, dithiocarbamate (DMC) modified cellulose, to recover the metals.
+The ammonia leaching process was often used to separate precious and rare earth metals during their recovery through hydrometallurgy, resulting in the generation of nitrogen-rich leachates.
+In order to achieve sustainable and environmentally friendly recycling of precious metals with a high recovery rate, several considerations have been proposed.
 Therefore, it is necessary to summarize the current state of technologies for recovering precious metals from spent e-waste and catalysts.